Ex-Trump White House adviser Navarro heads to trial over contempt charges

 Former Trump adviser Steve Bannon, who left the White House well before the Jan.
 6 attack, was convicted on contempt charges for defying a congressional subpoena before the same committee in July 2022.

-He was sentenced to 4 months in prison in October, but his sentence was stayed pending appeal and has not been resolved.
+He was sentenced to four months in prison in October, but his sentence was stayed pending appeal and has not been resolved.

-(Reporting by Andrew Goudsward and Sarah N. Lynch in Washington; Editing by Scott Malone and Grant McCool)
+(Reporting by Andrew Goudsward and Sarah N. Lynch in Washington, additional reporting by Doina Chiacu; Editing by Scott Malone and Grant McCool)

 ((sarah.n.lynch@thomsonreuters.com; 202-579-0289;))